nadupoy/Frontend-Mentor---Intro-component-with-sign-up-form/README-template.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**

+To push the current branch and set the remote as upstream, use

+    git push --set-upstream origin code-refactor

+To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.